 Definition - Indicate the types of Right Atrial lesions.
-If more than one lesion was made, select all that apply.

-SVC Line - Indicate whether the AFib lesion was an SVC Line.
-The term "intercaval line" may be used when describing both the SVC line and the IVC line together.
-The inter-caval line is an important lesion and it can be completed by any of the methods.
+If more than one lesion was made, inter-caval line is an important lesion and it can be completed by any of the methods.
 It may be done by a single incision with the full cut-and-sew technique.
 Most commonly, this is performed separately by the bipolar RF clamp or cryo device as two separate lesions.